-The visceral and trauma surgeon Dr. med.
-Franz Joseph Bartmann, serves as president of the Medical Association Schleswig-Holstein (Ärztekammer Schleswig-Holstein) since 2001.
-In the course of his membership in the steering committee of the German Federal Medical Association (Bundesärztekammer), he is appointed as chairman and responsible for the division of telemedicine/medical telematics for already more than 10 years.
-Furthermore, he represents the German Federal Medical Association in the advisory board of Gematik (association for telematics applications of the german electronic health insurance card).
+The visceral and trauma surgeon Dr Franz Bartmann was the President of the Medical Association Schleswig-Holstein (Ärztekammer Schleswig-Holstein) from 2001 to September 2018.
+In the course of his membership in the Steering Committee of the German Federal Medical Association (Bundesärztekammer), he was appointed as Chairman and responsible for the division of telemedicine/medical telematics for more than ten years.
+Furthermore, he has represented the German Federal Medical Association in the Advisory Board of Gematik (association for telematics applications of the German electronic health insurance card).

-Dr. Bartmann published many articles not only in scientific journals, but also in the popular press and additionally he co-authored multiple books in the field of health IT and digital health.
+Dr. Bartmann has published numerous articles in scientific journals as well as the general press.
+Additionally, he has co-authored several books in the field of health IT and digital health.

-In 2013 he was announced honorary member of the German Association for Telemedicine (Deutsche Gesellschaft für Telemedizin).
-Since 2010 he holds the appointment as head of the training committee of the German Federal Medical Association and since 2016 he is also chairman of the newly established panel for education, training and development.
+In 2013, he was announced honorary member of the German Association for Telemedicine (Deutsche Gesellschaft für Telemedizin).
+From 2010 to September 2018, he held the appointment as head of the training committee of the German Federal Medical Association and from 2016-2018, he was chairman of the newly established panel for medical education, training and development.